How to write a business case study that wins clients 13 February 2026

 Client experience

 The very nature of a case study is to showcase your client’s experience of your products or services.
-Keep that at the heart of it, from start to finish.
+Keep that at the heart of your copywriting approach, from start to finish.
 That doesn’t just mean facts.
 It means feelings too.
 What journey did the client go on?
 What was their starting point and where are they now?
 Illustrating this difference will bring your case study to life.
 At every stage of planning, writing and reviewing, be sure to keep your client at the centre of your case study.

 Improvements